Hokitika Festival

 Festival Registration.

-• Within 2 weeks of the event, refunds will only be given for the portions of the registration fee we haven’t spent yet.
-Ie, the buffet catering cost will likely be withheld.
+• After December 12, 2025, any refund will be on a case-by-case basis, at the sole discretion of the NZCA, and will only be given for the portions of the registration fee that have not yet been spent (i.e., the buffet catering cost will likely be withheld).

-• Within 48hrs of the event, cancellations for any reason (by the member, by the venue, by NZCA, by force majuere) no refunds for the festival registration will be given.
+• Within 48 hours of the event, cancellations for any reason (by the member, by the venue, by NZCA, or by force majeure) will result in no refunds of the festival registration fees.

 Membership fees

-These may be refunded on a case by case basis, on the sole discretion of the NZCA.
-Any such refunds would be minus any processing fees (charged by the Stripe payment gateway)
+These may be refunded on a case-by-case basis, at the sole discretion of the NZCA.
+Any such refunds would also incur an admin fee (to cover the Stripe processing charges)

 Membership to NZCA